The Final Debate of 2021 – To Exercise or not to Exercise

 Tim Janes is an Honorary Fellow of the BCI.
 He was Global Chair of the BCI in 2019 and 2020 and a member of the BCI Global Board from 2014.
 Prior to this, he led the BCI Australasian Chapter from 2009 to 2014.
 He was an editor/ section author for the BCI’s Good Practice Guidelines 2018 and 2013 Editions and has contributed to the development of various ISO standards including the ISO 22301 Business Continuity standard.

-Tim has been providing business continuity, crisis management and risk consulting services for over 25 years and is a Director of Risk Management Design, a consultancy based in Sydney.
+Tim has been providing business continuity, crisis management and risk consulting services for over 25 years and is a Director of Fulcrum Risk Services, a consultancy based in Sydney.

 Daniel Liddell - General Manager, Group Business Resilience CBA